 Hike Harding Icefield Trail in Kenai Fjords National Park

 This is truly the hike of a lifetime.
 If you only do one hike in Alaska, do this one.
 Not only is it unforgettable for us because of the pristine and diverse scenery along the trail but also because it is the trail where we got charged by a bear.
-See Top 5 Most Picturesque Alaska Hikes and What you can Learn from Being Charged by a Bear in Alaska posts for more details.
+See Top 5 Most Picturesque Alaska Hikes and What you can Learn from Being Charged by a Bear posts for more details on this hike.

 This hike is 8.2 miles round trip with 3,812 feet of elevation gain.
 Add a mile if you hike to the base of glacier before or after.